pcdevil/g/README.md

 # g
 a git wrapper to extend it with a few commands.
+See detailed functionality in the **[Features]** section!

 ## Install